 Have you ever bought sneakers at Place A, feeling happy and content only a short time later find out the exact same sneaker is a tad cheaper at this Place B?
 I know you’d be hot.
 I would most definitely be hot.
 It’s happened to me before, and I know it’ll probably happen again and again and again as long as sneakers come and go on this earth.
 For this, when it comes to a sneaker that you’ve been plotting on for a while, or maybe have had some interest in for some time, consider a few places that may carry it, and of course, find out which one carries it cheaper.
 This may just save you money, and maybe even, time.

 Also consider that buying from an international store may come at a slightly higher price and have higher shipping fees.
 But if it’s easier to buy the shoe there than elsewhere, it might just be worth it.

 4. Know That Stores Will Have Massive Sales.

-Every year, sometimes during the holiday season, sometimes out of nowhere (think flash sales), you’ll get an email from one or more of your favorite brands/retailers announcing a massive sale, with discounts out the ass.
-Now’s a great time to cop those minor cops on your watch list.
+Every year, sometimes during the holiday seasons, sometimes out of nowhere (think flash sales), you’ll get an email from one or more of your favorite brands/retailers announcing a massive sale, with discounts deeper than Olympic Swimming Pools.
+Now’s a great time to cop those minor wants on your watch list.
 As an added plus, most of them have Sale sections that stay packed with heat.
 And guess what?
-The longer that heat stays in Sale, they cheaper the sneaker.
+The longer that heat stays in Sale, the cheaper the sneaker.
 The cheaper the sneaker, the less money you have to spend.
 There are a number of Consortium sneakers on a particular store’s sale page that are nice and cheap for me, but I’m holding out just a little longer until they get cheaper.
 And that leads me to my next point…